Cybersecurity-LINKS/embrave/docs/source/index.rst

-.. lemon documentation master file, created by sphinx-quickstart on Wed Nov 22 11:24:12 2023.
+.. embrave documentation master file, created by sphinx-quickstart on Wed Nov 22 11:24:12 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to lemon's documentation!
+Welcome to embrave's documentation!
 =================================

 .. toctree::